mciocchi/atomic_d6/README.md

 When a spell targets a resisting character, treat their defenses as an extra layer of difficulty rather than a separate roll.

 ```
-Spell Resistance = Target’s Defensive Feat (Can be Passive or Active, depending on the situation) + Target's Armor (if applicable)
+Spell Resistance = Target’s Defensive Feat (Can be Passive or Active, depending on the situation)
+                   + Target's Armor (if applicable)
 ```

 - The defender gets to choose which defensive Feat to use, as long as it's appropriate
-  - Physical targeting: Passive Dodge, Passive Block, Passive Endure, or similar
+  - Physical targeting: Dodge, Block, Endure, Cover, or similar
-  - Mental or sensory effects: Passive Resolve, or similar.
+  - Mental or sensory effects: Resolve, or similar.
   - If the spell is a physical attack, armor may provide additional protection (see Armor and Spell Resistance below)
   - If the target lacks a relevant Aspect for that defense, use the standard Defensive Floor in place of their full Concept Bonus.